libigl/libigl/tutorial/tutorial.md

-![([Example 705](705_MarchingCubes/main.cpp)) samples signed distance to the input mesh (left) and then reconstructs the surface using marching cubes to counter the 0-level set (center).
+![([Example 705](705_MarchingCubes/main.cpp)) samples signed distance to the input mesh (left) and then reconstructs the surface using marching cubes to contour the 0-level set (center).
 For comparison, clamping this signed distance field to an indicator function and contouring reveals serious aliasing artifacts.](images/armadillo-marching-cubes.jpg)